 \subsection{Self-Evolution Learning for Mixup}

 To make the mixed samples more adaptive and friendly to the model training, we propose a novel mixup training strategy: progressive mixup training from easy to hard.
-This idea inspired by human learning behavior: it is often for humans to start with simpler tasks and gradually progressing to more challenging ones.
-We first propose the degree of \textit{difficulty} to measure the difficulty of the model in learning sample and then conduct in two stages: conducting data division based on degree of difficulty, mixup based on the order from easy to hard.
+This idea is inspired by human learning behavior: a human's learning schedule usually starts from easier tasks and gradually progresses to more challenging tasks.
+We first propose the degree of \textit{difficulty} to measure the difficulty of the model in learning samples and then conduct mixup in two stages: (1) dividing the dataset based on the degree of difficulty, and (2) mixup two samples according to the order of difficulty from easy to hard.

-To obtain the degree of difficulty $d_i$, we calculate the difference between the predicted probability on the correct label $p_{y_i}$ and the maximum predicted probability among the wrong labels as Eq.\ref{eq:3}:
+To obtain the degree of difficulty $d(x_i)$ for sample $x_i$, we calculate the difference between the model predicted probability on the correct label $p(y_i|x_i)$ and the maximum predicted probability among the wrong labels as Eq.\ref{eq:3}:

-where ${p_{y_i}}$ denotes the predicted probability of the correct label by the model, and $p_j$ denotes the predicted probability of an incorrect label.
-The $p_i$ can directly reflect the model's understanding of the sample and the learning effect.
-The higher the $p_i$, the stronger the model's ability to understand the sample, and the lower the difficulty of the sample for the model.